-Seton lab facilities improve patient care by providing safe, on-site testing for any disease or condition.
-The latest technology allows us to make test results quickly available to all appropriate staff, in a strictly controlled secure manner.
+Seton lab facilities improve healthcare by providing safe, on-site testing for any disease or condition.
+The latest technology allows us to make test results quickly available to all appropriate staff, in a strictly-controlled, secure manner.
 Our lab services are fully accredited and licensed by the U.S. Department of Health and Human Services and the College of American Pathologists.
 We have the flexibility to deliver results and diagnoses in a variety of formats, including by fax and e-mail or directly to a printer, and we are open to serve our patients 24 hours a day, seven days a week.

 - We provide clinical and pathology services 24 hours a day,

 - Board-certified pathologists oversee all aspects of our

 Seton’s Family of Hospitals’ Laboratories Provide Services in All Subspecialties of Laboratory Medicine Including:

 - Transfusion medicine performs approximately 40,000 cross-matches per year.

 - The Microbiology/Virology department performs tests to determine the causes of infectious diseases and to assist in directing appropriate antibiotic treatment for these infections.

 - The Hematology department performs routine blood counts and routine coagulation studies.

 - Clinical Chemistry departments offer a diverse menu of tests.
 Their work includes basic metabolic profiles and cardiac enzyme tests.